siddalmia/run-sbatch/README.md

               --gpu      <ngpus>        : Number of GPUs[0-n] needed for the job, Default is 1.
 ```

+Make sure your `$PATH`, `$LD_LIBRARY_PATH` and other environment variables are set such that it would run the code will execute in the assigned node (eg. if you are using Anaconda or have CUDA in a non-traditional place)

-Thanks to kaldi for providing a shell argument parser (https://github.com/kaldi-asr/kaldi).
+Thanks to kaldi for providing a wonderful shell argument parser (https://github.com/kaldi-asr/kaldi).